Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 >   - After a few minutes of LRIT from Elektro-L3, you will be able to notice a spiky signal appear at 1690.5 MHz, this is linearly polarized dead LRIT from the neighboring satellite FengYun 2H.
 It might interfere with Elektro LRIT reception, in which case you should point slightly farther from 2H.
 >   - **Elektro-L4 has broadcast issues; the LRIT broadcast consistently cuts off after 15 minutes, even when in the middle of transmitting an image.**
 > - **GGAK**:
->   - You can use GGAK as a 24/7 metric to see if you are capable of decoding xRIT: 10 dB on GGAK should equal to about 2.5 dB on LRIT (enough for a decode), 17 dB on GGAK should equal to about 3 dB on HRIT (enough for a decode).
+>   - You can use GGAK as a 24/7 metric to see if you should be capable of decoding xRIT: 10 dB on GGAK should equal to about 2.5 dB on LRIT (enough for a decode), 17 dB on GGAK should equal to about 3 dB on HRIT (enough for a decode).
 >   - GGAK gets significantly weaker while an xRIT transmission is in progress.
->   - Elektro-L2 also transmits GGAK, but the strength is different from its contemporaries.
+>   - Elektro-L2 also transmits GGAK, but the strength seems inconsistent when compared to its contemporaries.
 It used to be a tad weaker, now it appears to be significantly stronger.
 >   - GGAK has a very low symbol rate, you might have difficulties getting the pipeline to lock.
 If you have trouble doing so:
+>       1. Your SDR likely has a small <abbr title="The oscillator your SDR has isn't perfectly accurate which can cause a very small offset from the frequency you tuned to.
+For example, signals might be shifted by 3 KHz: what the SDR shows as 100 MHz might be 100.003 MHz in reality.">reference inaccuracy</abbr>, decimate and tune until the GGAK signal is centered.
+Add this offset to the next steps.
->       1. Set frequency offset to 50 kHz, shift to 1693.05 MHz
+>       2. Set frequency offset to 50 kHz + the reference inaccuracy (Explained above) if your SDR has one, shift that much above 1693 MHz
->       2. Start the pipeline
+>       3. Start the pipeline
->       3. If you don't sync, look at the `Frequency` value, it will likely be pinned at +3 kHz or -3 kHz.
+>       4. If you don't sync, look at the `Frequency` value, it will likely be pinned at +3 kHz or -3 kHz.
 Shift 3 kHz lower or higher respectively, it should lock thereafter.
+>       5. If you still can't sync, try setting the pll bandwidth to 0.002 [#pll-bw]
 - Full resolution sample imagery:
     - [HRIT Natural color](https://static.cpt-dingus.cc/sat-archive/L-band/Geostationary/Elektro/Elektro-L3/HRIT/2024-11-09_09-00-00/msu_gs_Natural%20Color.png)
     - [LRIT Natural color](https://static.cpt-dingus.cc/sat-archive/L-band/Geostationary/Elektro/Elektro-L3/LRIT/2024-10-13_09-30-00/msu_gs_Natural%20Color.png)